The64thGamer/cheeseepedia/content/wiki/winchester-ptt-show.md

 ## Animatronics

-The {{< wiki-link "Chuck E Cheese Proof of Concept Prototype (Animatronic)">}} was initially built as a concept piece for the location, but was never intended to be used inside the building.
+The {{< wiki-link "Chuck E. Cheese Proof of Concept Prototype (Animatronic)">}} was initially built as a concept piece for the location, but was never intended to be used inside the building.
 The main animatronics and their locations were:

 - {{< wiki-link "Winchester Chuck E. Cheese V1 (Animatronic)">}} (South West Corner)